MarcinCichy/Checkers---May-The-Best-Win/README.md

 ## In a game against the computer, one should take into account the fact that the computer tries to check where it can move the pawn,
 ## whether it can attack the player's pawn, and whether the player will not launch a counterattack.

+# PyCharm:
+# In "Run Configuration Settings", in section "Execution" set checkbox "Emulate terminal in output console"